KonMari and Feng Shui For Your Garage and Workbench

 Broken possessions usually do not bring smiles.
 So, fix them or ditch them.
 Saving the wobbly ladder that you fell off three summers ago, requiring a trip to the emergency room and stitches: that is not good Feng Shui.

 What tools do you like to use – do you like to “play” with?
 Keep them in full sight.
 Go ahead – hang up a picture or a calendar featuring pictures of your favorite hobby, sport, or your favorite place.

 One does not need Buddha.
 Perhaps a coat of fresh paint on the garage wall in a color you like would brighten your mood and energy flow.
 A weather-proof poster of your ideal vacation should probably fit somewhere.
 Or, if you like to sit on a stool at the workbench, make it a really comfortable one, one that says "welcome" to you.

-Replacing lightbulbs and shop-vacuuming the sawdust under the table saw are good practices, whether they are done weekly or every three years.
-To call it Feng Shui may take us away from our comfort zone.
-But, all the same, I think I have proven it truly is compatible with those ancient Chinese beliefs about maximizing the positive in your life by auspiciously arranging your environment.
-Arranging your environment to support you --- think about it in that language and it makes sense even to the most traditional manly man.
+Perhaps calling these habits Feng Shui or KonMari could take you out of your comfort zone.
+But, all the same, I think I have proven it truly is compatible with these recommendations about maximizing the positive in your life by auspiciously arranging your environment.
+Arranging your environment to support you - sounds good, doesn't it?

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.